 You don’t have to be in the jungle or deep forest to be an animal tracker.
-Tracks are often as close as your backyard or garden.
+Animal footprints are often as close as your backyard or garden.
+Take a look at these animal track pictures—showing footprints in both the snow and in mud.

 How to Track Animals and Identify Animal Tracks